revgizmo/zoomstudentengagement_cursor/ISSUE_360_INVESTIGATION_REPORT.md

 - No `with_mocked_bindings()` errors detected
 - Test environment is properly configured

+**Root Cause**: The original analysis may have been run in an environment with different package loading configurations.

 ### **Phase 3: Other Test Issues Analysis**

 **Claimed Issues**: 3 failures in workflow tests